We make money from advertisers and affiliate partners. As an Amazon Associate I earn from qualifying purchases.

 Used for infants and young toddlers, BOA relies on observing a child's behavior in response to specific sounds.
 The audiologist watches for changes like sucking, eye movement, or head-turning when sounds are played.

-Used with preschool and school-aged children, play audiometry turns hearing tests into a game.
-The child is asked to perform a simple task, like placing a block in a bucket, each time they hear a sound.
-It helps the audiologist assess hearing ability in a fun and engaging way.
+Play audiometry is used with preschool and school-aged children.
+It turns hearing tests into a game.
+Each time a sound is heard, the child is asked to perform a simple task, like placing a block in a bucket.
+This helps the audiologist assess hearing ability in a fun and engaging way.

 Older children and teenagers may undergo conventional audiometry, similar to adult hearing tests.
 They wear headphones and respond to sounds by pressing a button or raising a hand.
 The audiologist can assess hearing thresholds across different frequencies.